 The Department has been successful in ensuring that all counties have a system to fund experts and investigators free from interference by county administration or the judiciary.
 As part of its oversight process, the Department addresses occasional lapses in the system.
 For example, in Douglas County, county officials requested that the appointed counsel administrator notify the county of requests for expert funding.
-The Department also addressed an issue in Nye County where district court judges were still approving funds for experts and investigators.19
+The Department assisted the appointed counsel administrator in addressing this issue.
+The Department also addressed an issue in Nye County where district court judges were still approving funds for experts and investigators.